 Several years ago, our superintendent made it very clear that our school was going to be a place where all students belong—a place where students can thrive in the body of Christ, those who are gifted academically and those who are gifted in other ways.
 He made it clear that we want to serve our school families.
 We kept seeing that there were families who had most of their children at our school, but one or two or even three of their children were at a different school because we couldn’t meet their needs.

 Our school mission says, “We engage students in an education of excellence enabling them to impact the world through a growing relationship with Jesus Christ.”
 In order to fulfill this mission, it became a priority for our school to learn more about students and about how they learn.
-We began consulting with CLC Network who helped us identify our school strengths as well as areas to grow.
+We began consulting with All Belong Center for Inclusive Education who helped us identify our school strengths as well as areas to grow.

 There was definitely some fear as we began to change our thinking.
 There were many questions about resources and about how students and parents would respond.
 There were questions about how one teacher could meet so many varied needs in his or her classroom.
 Even with all those questions, we were encouraged to take a step of faith.